-- c.
-Any excess freight charges accruing on a shipment due to the failure to the Seller to adhere to the purchase agreement is the liability of the Seller. - d.
-Any excess freight charges accruing on a shipment due to the failure of the Buyer to adhere to the purchase agreement is the liability of the Buyer.
+- a.
+Any excess freight charges accruing on a shipment due to the failure by the Seller to adhere to the purchase agreement is the liability of the Seller and includes switching and freight charges. - Any excess freight charges accruing on a shipment due to the failure of the Buyer to adhere to the purchase agreement is the liability of the Buyer and includes switching and freight charges - c.
+Any demurrage accruing on a shipment due to the failure of the seller to ship in accordance with the purchase agreement except with respect to quality is the liability of the seller - d.
+In the event that a rejection for quality stands, any demurrage accruing on the shipment prior to notification to the Seller shall be the Buyer's liability.

-3. Weight Discrepancies
+4. Weight Discrepancies